When putting together a basic web site proposal, you should include the following elements:

 Maintenance.
 Summarise an offer of ongoing site maintenance or the implications of the client deciding to update or maintain the site themselves after it has been established.

 The above points are usually sufficient to put together a professional web design proposal for a small to medium project.
 If drafting a proposal based on criteria given to you by the prospective client; be sure to address all the points.
 If the client suggests the proposal documentation be a certain format, respect that.
-In the culling processPsychology Articles, the first proposals to be binned will be the ones that do not address all the criteria the client has laid down.
+In the culling process, the first proposals to be binned will be the ones that do not address all the criteria the client has laid down.

 Bear in mind that not all the web design proposals you submit will be accepted.
 Be prepared to do some heavy revisions to satisfy your clients and to find a middle ground where all parties feel comfortable.
 A prospective client asking for revisions is a good sign – they are genuinely interested.
 Also remember that some companies will ask you for proposals purely to use as a comparison against another designer that they are interested in utilising; so try and limit the amount of time you spend on the draft until the client gives indication of serious interest.